Quick start

 └── parameters.csv

-3. parameters.csv file: a csv file to set parameters for the workflow.
-You can set parameters and download the file for the workflow from here or download a template here.
-If not provided, the default parameters will be applied, yet annotation will not be performed since the MS/MS library is not provided.
+3. parameters.csv file: Set and download a parameter file.
+If not provided, the default parameters will be applied, but annotation will not be performed since the file location of the MS/MS database is not provided.

 Extra component for annotation: